sebabrata-mukherjee/sebabrata-mukherjee.github.io/README.md

 **Welcome to our research group.
 We are part of the Department of Physics at IISc Bangalore, India.
-We try to explore fundamental physics problems with potential device applications.
+Our goal is to apply photonic technologies to discover new physics and find their applications, going beyond the traditional scope of optics and condensed matter physics.
+We study how optical states propagate along intricately designed waveguide networks that are created inside a few cm long glass substrates using femtosecond laser pulses.
 Details about our group can be found on the above tabs.
-Please contact us if you have interest in optics, condensed matter physics, quantum physics, and nonlinear dynamics.**
+Contact us if you have interest pursuing cutting edge reseacrch in photonics, condensed matter physics, quantum physics, and nonlinear dynamics.**

 ## Recent News